chef-boneyard/chef-provisioning/docs/building_drivers.md

 # Writing Drivers

 When you need to access a new PXE or cloud service, you need to write a new Driver.
-(For cloud services, often modifying chef-metal-fog will be sufficient rather than creating a whole new driver.)
+(For cloud services, often modifying chef-provisioning-fog will be sufficient rather than creating a whole new driver.)

 ## The Driver interface